quantiacs/documentation/en/source/reference/operators.md

 We have based our library on xarray, an open source project and Python package that makes working with labelled multi-dimensional arrays simple and efficient.
 The full documentation can be found at [https://xarray.pydata.org/en/stable/](https://xarray.pydata.org/en/stable/).

-The basic data structure we use is an xarray.DataArray, a labeled multi-dimensional array whose key properties are:
+The basic data structure we use is an xarray.DataArray, a labelled multi-dimensional array whose key properties are:

 * **values**: a numpy.ndarray holding the array’s values;
 * **dims**: dimension names for each axis;